github/opensource.guide/overviews/os-contributing/index.md

 ## Find Projects

-Before you contribute to a project you'll need to find a project that you're interested in using.
+Get started by finding a project that you're also interested in using.
 You'll find GitHub projects being shared all over the internet.
 A few great places to keep an eye on are:

 > Maybe say twitter and mention how much traffic comes in from Tiwtter